Our lawyers handle claims for victims seeking to file a Camp Lejeune lawsuit in all 50 states.

 May 30, 2023 – 60,000 Claims

 The estimated number of Camp Lejeune claims is up to an estimated 60,000.

 May 25, 2023 – Navy Blames Budget and Staffing Limitations for Slow Response

-The Navy claims that it is facing financial and staffing limitations in reviewing compensation claims from veterans affected by toxic water at Camp Lejeune.
+The Navy claims it is facing financial and staffing limitations in reviewing compensation claims from veterans affected by toxic water at Camp Lejeune.
 Navy attorney Jennifer Tennile Karnes acknowledged this in an email to Camp Lejeune lawyers, mentioning that the tort claims unit is working extensive overtime to process claims and aims to increase staff by the end of summer.
-However, the Navy has not yet delivered on its promise to create an online portal to expedite the claims process, and Congress has not allocated the necessary additional funds for managing the compensation program.
-Here is the apt quote from the Navy: “So where does that leave us?
+However, the Navy has not yet delivered its promise to create an online portal to expedite the claims process, and Congress has not allocated additional funds for managing the compensation program.
+Here is an apt quote from the Navy: “So where does that leave us?
 Well, back to the same ole place we have been this entire time.
 Building the plane in mid-air.”

 May 17, 2023 – Pressure for Camp Lejeune Settlement Mounts

 A bipartisan coalition of lawmakers is increasing pressure on the Navy for failing to resolve cases of toxic water poisoning at the Camp Lejeune Marine Base, nine months after President Biden signed a bill to establish a process for addressing veterans’ health claims.

 None of the approximately 45,000 claims had been settled by the Navy.
 Furthermore, a digital platform meant to process these claims won’t be operational until summer.
 How do you settle lawsuits without knowing what the claims even are?